 - ½ small lemon

-- garnishes: thin, round slices of lemon, a cinnamon stick, and star anise
+- Suggested garnishes: thin, round slices of lemon, a cinnamon stick, and star anise

-- Heat water to the boiling point and pour over the tea bag in a mug.
-Leave about an inch of room in your mug for the whiskey and cider.
+- Bring the water to a simmer and carefully pour it over the tea bag into a standard-sized mug, leaving about an inch of room in your mug for the whiskey and cider.
 Let the tea steep for a few minutes, then discard the bag so the tea doesn't get bitter.

 - Pour in the whiskey or bourbon and a hefty splash of apple cider (adjust these amounts to suit your tastes).
 Squeeze in the juice of half a lemon and garnish with lemon slices, a cinnamon stick and a star anise.
 Sip up.